 Jambo, an extension of Shingiro Mbonyumutwa’s “Hutu Power” and Ingabire Victoire’s RDR established around values of the “1959 revolution”, can only be more than willing to give heed to the plea of Parmehutu to remain eternally grateful to Belgium.

-From the perspective of the Belgium, it has historically found itself in a political covenant that was too good to be true.
-First, it was embraced at the time when a hostile anti colonial political environment was sweeping away colonisers across the entire African continent.
-Second, it has discovered that it can sustain this embrace through the offspring of those with whom it entered the covenant, who continue to hunt for colonialists with the support of Belgium.
+From the perspective of Belgium, it has historically found itself in a political covenant that was too good to be true.
+First, it was embraced at the time when a hostile anti-colonial political environment was sweeping away colonisers across the entire African continent.
+Second, it has discovered that it can sustain this embrace through the offspring of those with whom it entered the covenant, as they continue to hunt for Tutsi colonialists with the support of Belgium.
 For Belgium, therefore, it would be too cruel if it didn’t reciprocate the love.